 How Leaders Can Build Their Own Value Stories

 Now it’s your turn.
-Initially, it can be a little challenging to get into storytelling and nail down what your stories are and the values they represent, but I’ve broken it down into a process that’s easy to implement.
+Initially, it can be a little challenging to integrate storytelling into your leadership, nailing down what your stories are and the leadership values they represent, but we’ve broken it down into a process that’s easy to implement.

-- Write down your values.
 As you listen to these stories, see what values emerge from them.
-It’s natural for values to evolve and change over time, so you can be flexible.
+It’s natural for leadership values and ethics to evolve and change over time, so you can be flexible.

 Finding the stories behind your leadership values is an evolving process.
 It starts with you.
 But afterward, start listening to your organization and see what other people have to say.
 See if people are living up to those values.
 Be willing to revisit those values and see if they’re up to date.

 It’s important that we go beyond just sharing our companies’ values on our websites.
 Completely different companies can all have similar values and leaving them at face value makes it harder for your organization to stand out.
 This means it’s critical for you to tell personal, vulnerable stories that connect with potential clients and members of your organization—whether you’re building a new About page or working on your signature keynote address.